How to Adjust a Baby to Daylight Savings Fall Back

 Leave Your Clocks Alone Until Sunday

 So many people want to rush this change and prep over the weekend, and I do believe in actually leaving those clocks alone until Sunday morning.
 When you do wake up, it will be earlier and that’s OK.
 Make breakfast as a family and go around the house adjusting the clocks then.
-Mentally I do feel it’s less stressful to handle it this way and allow you to enjoy one last fall evening outside with smores by the fire after a nice night of trick – or – treating, whatever that looks like for your family.
+Mentally I do feel it’s less stressful to handle it this way and allow you to enjoy one last fall evening outside with smores by the fire.

 Split the Difference AKA Go “Halfsies” on the Time